 Your team is responsible for building your site.
 You can find resources to help you learn at the Web Management site.
 We suggest everyone involved in building your site take our training.

-Your site optimization is booked to start the morning of
+- Your site optimization is booked to start the morning of ________

 We suggest your team touch base with the DCT Help Desk [2 weeks after you start production] to affirm you are on target.

 This guide addresses the following:

 - Expectations for Site Production

 - What you can expect during optimization and site deployment.

 - And what you need to keep in mind after your site is live